vinisalazar/BioProv/paper/paper.md

 number of base pairs, GC content (if it is a nucleotide file), and other metrics.
 This feature allows users to extract domain data for their provenance documents by using parsers available in BioPython.

 Programs in BioProv can be created manually or loaded as a preset.
-We offer a few preset programs for common bioinformatics tasks, such as sequence alignment search, multiple sequence alignment, gene prediction and quantification of gene expression.
+BioProv offers a few preset programs for common bioinformatics tasks, such as sequence alignment search, multiple sequence alignment, gene prediction and quantification of gene expression.
 Running a program with BioProv instead of directly from the command-line automatically captures provenance information for that execution.